groundxai/groundx-sdks/docs/document-understanding.md

 ### 1) Account Setup
 X-Ray exists as a sub-component of a product called GroundX.
 We won't be using GroundX's core functionality in this article, but we will use GroundX to invoke X-Ray and query the results.
 Thus, our first step is to set up a GroundX API Key.
 [First set up an account](https://dashboard.groundx.ai/auth/register), then you can find your API key by navigating to the [API Key page](https://dashboard.groundx.ai/apikey).
 GroundX has a free trial tier which you can use to experiment with X-Ray.

-Once you're set up, install the SDK
+Once you're set up, install the SDK.

 :::code